tatianegercina/FinTech/01-Lesson-Plans/08-Project-1/1/LessonPlan.md

 ### Class Objectives

-* Students must be able to:
+Students must be able to:
-  * articulate the requirements for Project 1.
+* Articulate the requirements for Project 1.
-  * draw and interpret diagrams of Git branching workflows.
+* Draw and interpret diagrams of Git branching workflows.
-  * create new branches with Git.
+* Create new branches with Git.
-  * push local branches to GitHub.
+* Push local branches to GitHub.

 ---